tabahi/ESP32-SIM800-GSM/README.md

 ## Hardware Requirements

-- ESP32 development board
+- ESP32 development board.
+- Can work with other boards.
+The only dependency here is the Hardware Serial instance.
-- SIM800L GSM/GPRS module
+- SIM800L GSM/GPRS module.
+Should work with other similar modules.
+Scraped modules from aliexpress don't work.
-- SIM card with SMS capability
+- SIM card with 2G capability.
+Tested in the UK (Vodafone and EE works as of 2025).
-- Power supply capable of providing sufficient current for the SIM800L module
+- Power supply capable of providing sufficient current for the SIM800L module.

 ## Configuration